How to Make a Game on Scratch Step-by-Step for Beginners

 • Event blocks

-Sprites are alerted to begin running code using event blocks.
-They have a light yellow color scheme and are used to detect events that cause scripts to execute.
-Without the headwear blocks from this category, a project would be unable to start unless scripts were manually run.
+Event blocks alert sprites to begin running code.
+They have a light yellow color scheme and detect events that cause scripts to execute.
+Without the headwear blocks from this category, a project could not start unless scripts were manually run.

 • At the moment, there are eight Events blocks: six Hat blocks and two Stack blocks.
 It's the tiniest block type.
 All event blocks were previously classified as Control Blocks in Scratch 1.4 and before.
 In the Experimental Viewer and early versions of Scratch 2.0, Events blocks were first referred to as "Triggers" after being granted their category.
 Scratch Day 2012, on the other hand, renamed the event "Events."